LalitTyagi/New-Onboards-Training-Solution/Python/ProblemSet01/Readme.md

 ## ProblemSet01

-1. Write a program that examines three variables—x, y, and z— and prints the largest odd number among them.
+1. Write a program that examines three variablesâ€”x, y, and zâ€” and prints the largest odd number among them.
 If none of them are odd, it should print a message to that effect.